mrfdev/Boosters/README.md

 ## Other contributions

 An honorable mention: Thank you [nossr50](https://github.com/nossr50), for making [mcMMO](https://github.com/mcMMO-Dev/mcMMO) in the first place.
+(And mcMMO is a reference to the plugin, it's not pretending to be mcMMO or a clone of it.
+No mcMMO code is included in this source.)

 A logic issue showed up at 4 am, and thankfully so did [xsmeths](https://github.com/xsmeths/), he pointed out it was the if/else statements used for determining console output being flawed, it was showing twice due to it printing if the rate was not 1 and in an else after a check for if the rate was 1.